Skip to main content

 Dear [Brother / Sister Name],

-I still find it strange and lovely that we are here today, watching you get married.
+It’s both strange and wonderful to be here today, watching you get married.

-Part of me still sees the person I grew up with: the arguments, the private jokes, the shared looks across a room, the moments only siblings understand.
-Another part of me sees how much you have grown into someone ready to build a life with [Spouse Name].
+Part of me still sees the person I grew up with: the arguments, inside jokes, shared looks across a room, and those moments only siblings understand.
+Another part of me sees how much you’ve grown into someone ready to build a life with [Spouse Name].

 I am so happy you found someone who makes you feel seen, supported and at home.